Greater Parramatta and Olympic Peninsula water cycle management

 Concept design and scoping, as well as community and stakeholder engagement, to support development of the Environmental Impact Statement (EIS).

-From late 2025, the EIS will be published on the NSW Planning Portal.
+From early 2026, the EIS will be published on the NSW Planning Portal.

-From late 2026, we and our contractors will finalise detailed plans for the project and begin construction.
+From late 2026, we and our contractors will finalise detailed plans for the project.
 Procurement to support these activities will also occur.

 Project updates